-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Providers enrolling students under 18 must meet any Australian, state or territory legislation or other regulatory requirements relating to child welfare and protection.
-Support • Requires providers to give information to students under 18 about who to contact in emergency situations.
-Support
+PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
+Providers enrolling students under 18 must meet any Australian, state or territory legislation or other regulatory requirements relating to child welfare and protection.

 PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
-Requires providers to give information on how a student under 18 can seek assistance and report any incident or allegation involving abuse.
+Requires providers to give information to students under 18 about who to contact in emergency situations.
+Support Requires providers to give information on how a student under 18 can seek assistance and report any incident or allegation involving abuse.
 Support Providers with responsibility for a student's welfare must check initially and least every six months thereafter that the student's accommodation is appropriate to the student's age and needs.
-Do not support While the principle of needing to ensure ongoing appropriateness of accommodation is supported, further consideration of the cost impost on providers of checking every six months, or acceptable ways to minimise costs, is requested.
-Adults involved in or providing accommodation must have any Working with Children clearances (or equivalent) as required in a state or territory.
+Support Adults involved in or providing accommodation must have any Working with Children clearances (or equivalent) as required in a state or territory.
 Support Requires a policy and process for managing critical incidents, including in emergency situations and when welfare arrangements are disrupted.
 Support Where a provider is no longer able to approve welfare arrangements, all reasonable steps must be taken to notify the student's parent or legal guardian immediately.
 Support Providers must have documented processes for selecting, screening and monitoring any third parties engaged by the provider to organise and assess welfare and accommodation arrangements.
 Support

 PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
 If a provider enrols a student under 18 who has welfare arrangements approved by another provider, the receiving provider must negotiate the transfer date for welfare arrangements to ensure there is no gap.
-Support Suggest consideration also of the possibility of providing systems and processes to facilitate this, for example in PRISMS if appropriate.
+Support While we support this amendment, we ask that it be more specific in outlining the details of the transfer of under 18 students from secondary schools to tertiary institutions to ensure there is no gap.
+For example, for VCE international students applying to a university via VTAC, there are currently no conditions about welfare attached to these offers.
+We would like to see assurances put in place for continuous welfare.
 The provider must advise the student of their visa obligation to maintain their current welfare arrangements until the transfer date or have alternative welfare arrangements approved or return to their home country until the new arrangements take effect.
-Do not support The importance of the student being given information and understanding visa obligations is acknowledged and supported.
-However concerns have been raised about whether the provider should give visa advice.
-Suggested alternative wording in bold - The provider must provide information on how to seek advice regarding their visa obligation to maintain their current welfare arrangements until the transfer date or have alternative welfare arrangements approved or return to their home country until the new arrangements take effect
+Support